rumansaleem/rumansaleem/content/blog/01 css-border-gradients/index.md

 ##### Pros
 * You can use rounded borders, works like a charm.

 ##### Cons
-* You cannot have a transparent background, as our solid background over the gradient makes it look like border, as our solid background goes transparent, all we see is the gradient.
+* You cannot have a transparent background.
+You can mimic the transparent background by using the same color as of background, but this breaks down when your background is not a solid color.

 ## Text with CSS Gradient

-The `background-clip` property accepts `text` value which clips the background within foreground text.
+The `background-clip` property also accepts `text` value which clips the background within foreground text.
 This can be used to apply the gradient to text.

 ```html output
 <style>